Esther’s Artichoke Spread

 This recipe can be increased for a crowd.
 For 4 cans of artichokes, use about 1 cup of mayo and 1-1/4 cup grated parmesan.
 Let taste guide increases in seasoning.

-This is a terrific dish to bring as an appetizer for a pot luck dinner, school or association meeting or other group event.
-It’s always a crowd pleaser.
+This is a terrific dish to bring as an appetizer for a pot luck event.
+Always a pleaser.

-The original recipe came to me from Esther Safran Foer when we both worked in public relations.
+The original recipe came to me from Esther Safran Foer when we both worked at a K Street public relations firm.

 Look Out!
 These recipes are for White Food.